MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 ### -UMDataStorage
 This parameter is available only in on-premises Exchange.

-The UMDataStorage parameter specifies whether the arbitration mailbox (also called anorganization mailbox) is used to store UM call data records and UM custom prompts.
+The UMDataStorage parameter specifies whether the arbitration mailbox (also called an organization mailbox) is used to store UM call data records and UM custom prompts.
 This capability can be assigned to only one arbitration mailbox for the organization.
 You can use this parameter only on an arbitration mailbox.

 Valid values are $true or $false.